PhilipNguyen-333/SG-3.5c-This-or-That-Canvas/README.md

 # Bar-Chart-Canvas-Exemplar-App
-This is the exemplar app for the Bar-Chart-Canvas repository
+This is the exemplar app (answer key) for the Bar-Chart-Canvas repository.
+Only teachers should have access to this exemplar app.